Impact of Carrier Injector Design on the Threshold of Interband Cascade Lasers: Results and Discussion

 \section{Results and Discussion}

 We first investigate the gain spectra.
-Fig.\,\ref{fig:gain_spectrum}(a) illustrates the contribution of the interband and intraband transitions to the gain spectrum of the 4-well doping design with $y = 5\times10^{18}\ \mathrm{cm}^{-3}$.
-The gain peak occurs at the wavelength $3.73$ \micrometer, which is within the range of the measurement~\cite{Vurgaftman2011}.
-In general, the interband gain is reduced by both intra-conduction and intra-valence absorptions because the \kp coupling blurs the selection rules.
+Fig.\,\ref{fig:gain_spectrum}(a) illustrates the net gain spectrum of the 4-well doping design with $y = \qty{5e18}{\per\cm\cubed}$, and its decomposition into the interband (raw) gain and parasitic absorptions.
+The net gain peaks at the wavelength \qty{3.73}{\um}, which is within the experimentally observed range~\cite{Vurgaftman2011}.
+In general, the raw gain is reduced by both conduction and valence intersubband absorptions because the \kp coupling blurs the selection rules.
 In addition, an oblique light polarization activates both optical transitions.
 Although ICL laser levels barely couple to TM-polarized light, the polarization component of the lasing-mode along the growth may not be negligible~\cite{HedwigPhD}.
-Fig.\,\ref{fig:gain_spectrum}(b) depicts the polarization angle dependence of the parasitic absorptions at the peak photon energy of the net gain spectra.
-It shows that the out-of-plane polarization component appreciably increases the intra-conduction absorption even at small oblique angles.
-In the absence of concrete data about light polarization in ICLs, we choose a slightly oblique angle of 3.4$\degree$.
+Fig.\,\ref{fig:gain_spectrum}(b) shows that the parasitic absorptions at the photon energy of the net gain peaks increase with the polarization angle measured from the $x$--$y$ plane.
+In the absence of concrete data about the light polarization in ICLs, we choose a slightly oblique angle of \ang{4.6} to estimate the upper bound of the Auger rates.
+When we assume a TE polarization (\ang{0}), the threshold voltage and Auger currents we will present in Fig.\,\ref{fig:comparison_doping_vs_In} uniformly decrease.

+Fig.\,\ref{fig:comparison_doping_vs_In} compares various properties of the designs in Table~\ref{table:design_variations}.
+The first three columns show the results at the threshold voltages in (a).
+Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2) show that the electron densities in the W-QW and the electron injector increase approximately linearly with the sheet doping density.
+Heavily doping the electron injector raises both quasi-Fermi levels, thereby decreasing the hole concentration in the W-QW.
+Our model thus reproduces the carrier rebalancing in W-QWs~\cite{Vurgaftman2011}.
+Figs.\,\ref{fig:comparison_doping_vs_In}(c1--c2) track the parasitic absorptions at the net gain peak (i.e., the squares in Figs.\,\ref{fig:gain_spectrum}), showing that the absorption is much stronger in the valence band due to the light polarization almost perpendicular to the growth direction.
+The electron injector doping collectively reduces the threshold voltage [Figs.\,\ref{fig:comparison_doping_vs_In}(a1--a2)], the hole concentration [Figs.\,\ref{fig:comparison_doping_vs_In}(b1--b2)], and the valence intersubband absorption [Figs.\,\ref{fig:comparison_doping_vs_In}(c1--c2)].
+The trend stagnates at higher doping densities.

+At a fixed sheet doping density, the 4-well doping reduces the band bending of the electron injector and populates the widest (i.e., first) QW more, thereby increasing the conduction intersubband absorption compared to the 2-well doping.
+Nevertheless, it remains a minor contribution to the total parasitic absorption in the cascade period.
+The heavy doping of the electron injector therefore improves carrier balance and reduces the valence intersubband absorption, with the effect being mostly insensitive to which electron injector wells are doped.